-The LMFT/LPCC, Latina/o Emphasis Handbook was written for the specific purpose of providing information about the LMFT/LPCC, Latina/o emphasis program.
+The LMFT/LPCC, Latinx Emphasis Handbook was written for the specific purpose of providing information about the LMFT/LPCC, Latinx emphasis program.
 We are happy to answer questions, but we have a favor to ask: PLEASE READ THIS HANDBOOK BEFORE YOU CONTACT US!